top of page

 The benefits include:

-• Less watering – native plants are drought-resistant and suited to local soil.
+• Less watering – native plants are often more drought-resistant and suited to local soil.

 • Low-maintenance design – no need for constant mowing, pruning, or feeding.